cobeylab/covid_IL/README.md

 Although the model tracks all underlying infections and deaths, it assumes only a fraction will be confirmed and counted.

 ### Inference
-For each region in Illinois, we infer the transmission rate at 13 timepoints and assume that the transmission rate changes linearly between each timepoint.
+For each region in Illinois, we infer the transmission rate at several timepoints and assume that the transmission rate changes linearly between each timepoint.
 We also infer region-specific parameters governing the hospital course: the infection hospitalization ratio (IHR), the time-varying hospitalization fatality ratio (HFR) and the time-varying duration of the hospital stay.
 To account for deaths that occur without hospitalization, we infer a region-specific probability that a non-hospitalized infection ends in death.
 Other parameters are fixed based on values from the literature ([Parameters](./Parameters)).